Amasiuncula/Shades-of-Iron/README.md

 # **Installation**
 1. Look right, you will see Releases.
-2. Download the rar archives.
+2. Download the rar archive from GDrive link.
-3. Open .rar part 1 and you will see all files you need.
-4. Go to v1.0 RELEASE folder inside the rar.
+3. Go to v1.0 RELEASE folder inside the rar.
-5. Copy "DLC" and "Mods" folders, and paste straight into your game installation directory.
+4. Copy "DLC" and "Mods" folders, and paste straight into your game installation directory.
-6. Launch Script Merger and let it automatically solve the script conflicts.
+5. Launch Script Merger and let it automatically solve the script conflicts.
-7. Done.
+6. Done.
 Check Necessary info and documents below to learn how to delve into the mod's contents.

 Extra: Inside your download, there are character modifications.
+Follow above instructions for them aswell.
+If you see a readme within, I advise following its specific instructions.

 Video Guide by eyeONE: